cawnr/git-test/README.md

 # git-test
+Hello Odin!
-this is the first assignment in The Odin Project!
+This is the first assignment in The Odin Project!